Joey Gallo Player Props: Twins vs. Blue Jays

 Joey Gallo At The Plate

-- In 43.6% of his games this season (17 of 39), Gallo has picked up at least one hit, and in five of those games (12.8%) he recorded more than one.
+- Gallo has picked up a hit in 42.5% of his 40 games this year, with at least two hits in 12.5% of them.

-- He has homered in 25.6% of his games this year, and 8.2% of his plate appearances.
+- He has hit a long ball in 25.0% of his games this year, and 8.1% of his chances at the plate.

-- Gallo has had at least one RBI in 28.2% of his games this year (11 of 39), with more than one RBI six times (15.4%).
-He has also accounted for three or more of his team's runs in four contests.
+- Gallo has had at least one RBI in 27.5% of his games this year (11 of 40), with more than one RBI six times (15.0%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.